 "We'll have to find someone we can trust, locate the antivirus and bring it back to Tammy."

 The vagueness of the plan had me worried.
-There were a lot of variables we were leaving out which would inevitably take time that we just don't have.
+There were a lot of variables we were leaving out which would inevitably take time to solve, time that we just don't have.

 "We should split up and search for the antivirus" I said.